Bond Definition

 Bond type;

-Record Date is the cut-off date in order to determine which owner will receive the coupon.
+Record Date; The cut-off date in order to determine which owner will receive the coupon (also known as 'ex-coupon days').

 Interest rates

-Fixing Index- The Index used for fixing the interest
+Fixing Index; The Index used for fixing the interest/coupon

-Use observation shift -relevant for bonds with risk free rate, read more in articel IBOR transition
+Use Observation Shift; relevant for bonds with risk free rate, read more in article IBOR transition

-Interest floor Type -Base interest floor, only look at the base interest.
-Total interest floor looks att the base interest + the spread
+Interest Floor Type; Base interest floor, only look at the base interest.
+Total interest floor looks at the base interest + the spread

 Date settings